demisto/content-docs/docs/concepts/vscode-extension.md

 #             requirements location              new package to install
 ```

-The command will create a new environment along with `Pipfile` and `Pipfile.lock`.
+The command will create a new environment along with *Pipfile* and *Pipfile.lock*.

-> If you need to deactivate your current pipenv, run `exit`.
+> If you need to deactivate your current pipenv, run ***exit***.

-Activate that pipenv in your VSCode (Command Pallete (⇧⌘P) -> Python: Select Interpeter).
+Activate that pipenv in your VSCode (Command Pallete (⇧⌘P) -> Python: Select Interpreter).

 ### Link or Copy Required Files

-You need 3 files in our directory:
+You need the following three files in your directory:

 * [CommonServerPython.py](https://github.com/demisto/content/tree/master/Packs/Base/Scripts/CommonServerPython)
-Can be found in `Packs/Base/Scripts/CommonServerPython`.
+Can be found in *Packs/Base/Scripts/CommonServerPython*.
-* CommonServerUserPython.py
-Create empty file with that name.
+* Create an empty file with the name [CommonServerUserPython.py](https://xsoar.pan.dev/docs/reference/scripts/common-server-user-python).
 * [demistomock.py](https://github.com/demisto/content/tree/master/Tests/demistomock)
-Can be found in `Tests/demistomock`.
+Can be found in *Tests/demistomock*.

-The files will auto-copied to your integration folder when running `XSOAR: Demisto-SDK Lint`.
-You can run it with right clicking on the file of from the command pallete.
+The files will be auto-copied to your integration folder when running ***XSOAR: Demisto-SDK Lint***.
+You can run the command by right-clicking on the file from the command pallet.

-Alternatily, you can link those files to keep them updated:
+Alternately, you can link those files to keep them updated:

 ```bash title="In your integration directory"
 ln CommonServerPython.py "${CONTENTDIR}/Packs/Base/Scripts/CommonServerPython.py"